 - SkillsFuture Credit (SFC): Please refer to the following guides on how to claim your SkillsFuture Credit.

 - Absentee Payroll: You can now easily apply for absentee payroll through the Enterprise Job Skills (EPJS) Portal.
+Sponsoring employers of Singapore Citizens aged 30 and above, earning $2,500 or less per month, are eligible for AP at up to 95% of trainee’s basic hourly salary, capped at $13 per hour.
 Click here for more information.

 - SkillsFuture Enterprise Credit (SFEC): Eligible companies can benefit from an additional 90% funding support from their out-of-pocket training expenses.
-Read more here.
+Find out if your company is eligible here.